nickjalbert/design_docs/abstractions.rst

 neural net).
 Eventually, AgentOS will provide ability to easily share policies (including their state) between agents.

-A Policy must provide the following two methods:
+A policy must provide the following two methods:

 * ``decide(obs) -> action``: Takes the agent's current observation and returns the next action the agent should take.

-* ``reset() -> None``: Dumps any stateful part of the policy so that the agent is can restart learning from scratch.
+* ``reset() -> None``: Dumps any stateful part of the policy so that the agent can restart learning from scratch.

 An example policy class might look like the following::